Skip to content

 • Permissions-related operations (e.g., chmod(), chown()) will not work as expected and should not be used.

-• The system /tmp directory should be used to perform operations on temporary files and other local file operations.
+• The system /tmp directory should be used to perform operations on temporary files and other local file operations such as extracting and working with ZIP files.

 • Some themes and plugins expect to have write permissions, or that media files are stored locally, and may not work as expected with the VIP File System.